itwurl/BoneDoc/README.md

 caucasians   8%
 ```

-### Docker
+### Docker Image

-Instead of using the binary via the command line, you can run BoneDoc inside a Docker container.
+Instead of running BoneDoc as a standalone binary via the command line, you can use the pre-built Docker image from Docker Hub and start a container:

 ```
 docker pull itwurl/bonedoc:1.0
 docker run -d -p 61180:61180 --name bonedoc itwurl/bonedoc:1.0
 ```

-Thus, analyses can be performed either locally or through the container, with BoneDoc operating in a client-server architecture.
+This setup allows you to perform analyses either locally or within the container.
+BoneDoc operates in a client-server architecture, providing flexibility for various use cases.

 ### BoneHost